nklokk/dotfiles/README.md

 stow -t ~ TARGET
 ```

-> TARGET is the name of the folder you want to stow, for example nvim.
+> TARGET is the name of the folder you want to stow, for example nvim, tmux and etc.